 The facility provides ill children and adolescents, as well as their relatives,

-with the opportunity to experience an environment that is as cosy and homely as is physically possible within the confines of the facility’s physical layout.
+with the opportunity to experience an environment that is as cozy and homely as is physically possible within the confines of the facility’s physical layout.

 says Marie Ubben, who is the EDEKA Sales Manager for the Northwest region. ”